kevshakes/Skillsync-Cfn/ReadMe.md

 #### **Step 2: Create the CloudFormation Template File**

-Create a file named `SkillSync-ASG.yml` and paste the CloudFormation template into this file.
+Download the file named `SkillSync-ASG.yml` and use this file in your subsequent AWS CLI Commands.

+`You also have the option of using the AWS Management Console to create the stack in Step 3 however specific steps for this is not provided here.`

 #### **Step 3: Create the CloudFormation Stack**